 Instead of just using a cardboard separator that does not provide ample protection or support, packaging designers have found that the best way to increase fiberboard strength is by adding wavelike arches, or flutes, between the two linerboards.

-Not only do they form rigid columns which can support a great deal of weight, corrugated flutes can also act as an insulating agent to protect the contents from extreme temperature variations.
+Not only do they form rigid columns which can support a great deal of weight, corrugated boards can also act as an insulating agent to protect the contents from extreme temperature variations.

 The flutes themselves come in a variety of sizes, which serve a number of useful functions such as increased shipping strength, reduced storage space, and improved printability.
 Corrugated flute sizes include: